- Clingstone Peaches

 With bright red-and-yellow skin, Cardinal peaches have firm yellow flesh and are harvested in early to mid-season.

 With a medium to large size, Cresthaven peaches have firm yellow flesh and are very juicy.
-They also resist browning and can, therefore, stay around for a very long time.
+They also resist browning and can, therefore, stay around for a long time.

 Early Amber Peaches